na-na-hi/renget/archive/horde.md

 -> for one reason or another not all of my taken urls are in here but they still have information to find me and their 'status'<-

--> don't be afraid to contact me, if there's one you want just send me a message or ask (only excluding highlighted), i don't bite <-
+-> don't be afraid to contact me, if there's one you want just send me a message or ask, i don't bite <-

+-> note: you're 100x more likely to get a url if you're actually going to use it <-

 -> ![egg slime with grubs hitting a window that is cracked and tinted green.](https://64.media.tumblr.com/ab83aa0084c61f7e3019326682076808/8b9b0663a8e6b00d-c9/s1280x1920/e120431b462e843886e70b90749734d64e42415e.pnj) <-